 The interview format is usually an MMI consisting of 10 stations.

-No further details about dates/criteria are available on the Cardiff University website.
+Further details about dates/criteria should be available on the Cardiff University website.

 Dundee University

-Candidates will typically have a traditional/panel interview, lasting around 40 minutes.
-These will be online for 2022 entry between December and January.
+Candidates will typically have a traditional/panel interview with three interviewers, lasting around 40 minutes.
+These will be held online via Blackboard Collaborate, between December and January.

 Dundee University mentions criteria including: